jefrimustapa/detect-filename-block/README.md

 ## DESCRIPTION
   - minifilter driver example to monitor pre-determined directory in root volume (volume where OS boot),
   - detect if filename transfer to that directory contains pre determined text
-  - block the transaction, if both
+  - block the transaction, if both terms are met

 ## HOW TO INSTALL
 ### using inf